Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/nodes/TriangulateCurve/documentation.md

 * _input handling_

   * Sets how the input curves are handled within the triangulation.
-This can be `first curve is outline, others are holes` (the first input curve is the outline and following input curves are holes within the resulting triangulation) or `all curves are outlines` (all input curves are outlines and no holes are made).
+This can be `first curve is outline, others are holes` (the first input curve is the outline and following input curves are holes within the resulting mesh) or `all curves are outlines` (all input curves are outlines and no holes are made).

 * _make convex hull_